Churn: Definition, How to Calculate Churn Rate, Tips to Reduce Churn

 Churn rate is an especially important metric for SaaS and other subscription-based companies.
 Acquiring new subscribers is anywhere from 5 – 25x more expensive than maintaining existing ones, so it’s crucial that businesses avoid churn however possible.

 Furthermore, sellers have a 60 – 70% chance of cross-selling and upselling to existing customers.
-Compare that to their only 5 – 10% chance of closing a sale with a new customer, and it’s clear why a low churn rate and an eye toward customer retention is critical to the success of any organization. churn: selling to existing customersMarketing, sales, and customer success need to have an all-hands-on-deck approach to attracting and retaining highly qualified buyers that are likely to derive long-term value from your product.
+Compare that to their only 5 – 10% chance of closing a sale with a new customer, and it’s clear why a low churn rate and an eye toward customer retention are critical to the success of any organization. churn: selling to existing customersMarketing, sales, and customer success need to have an all-hands-on-deck approach to attracting and retaining highly qualified buyers that are likely to derive long-term value from your product.

 It’s worth repeating that churn can be sneaky.
 Even a few percentage points dramatically affect how detrimental churn will be on a company’s bottom line.
 Take a look at the example below, highlighting the various costs associated with each a 4% and a 10% customer churn rate.